-Tasman District Council Asset Engineering operates two land fills and five transfer station in the District.
-The largest is Eves Valley which operates as the districts main landfill receiving up to 40,000 m3 of refuse annually.
-A smaller limited life landfill currently operates at Murchison.
-The five transfer stations are located strategically around the district and manage the solid waste stream.

-Tasman District Council Asset Engineering holds a large number of consents for these various sites including:
+Tasman District Council Asset Engineering operates a single land fill and six transfer station in the District.
+Eves Valley which operates as the districts main landfill is consented to receive up to 40,000 m3 of refuse annually.
+The six transfer stations are located strategically around the district and manage the solid waste stream.
+Tasman District Council Asset Engineering holds a suite of consents for these various sites including:

 - Discharge to land;

 - Discharge stormwater;

 - Discharge contaminants into the air; and

-- Discharge into groundwater
+Discharge into groundwater